For more than 20 years, I have worked with children, adults and families in outpatient settings.

 I am interested in fostering positive identity in my clinical practice with individuals, families, and couples.
 My work is guided by a belief that clients need to feel safe enough to explore why they “feel” the way they do, and to help them develop a positive self-regard.
 As they say, “We can’t heal what we can’t see.”
 My role in the context of the therapeutic relationship is to help clients “see”.

 I have experience with helping individuals address and cope with an array of life challenges such as anxiety, depression, relationship and couple issues; childhood disorders, Asperger’s/PDD and ADHD (child and adult).
-I use a variety of theoretical approaches including Cognitive Behavioral Therapy, Motivational Interviewing, Trauma Informed Care, DBT, Brief Solution Focused Therapy, Sand Tray and Play Therapy.
+I use a variety of theoretical approaches including Cognitive Behavioral Therapy, Motivational Interviewing, Trauma Informed Care, Brief Solution Focused Therapy, Sand Tray and Play Therapy.

 - Wheelock College, M.S. – Early Childhood Education